+A. Technical Requirements: To minimize technical issues, students and faculty must use the video

+- 1. Webcam & Microphone

-- A. Technical Requirements: To minimize technical issues, students and faculty must use the video conferencing technology that meets the technical requirements listed below: - 1.
-Hardwire Capable Computer - 2.
-Ethernet Cable - 3.
-Webcam - 4.
-Headset - 5.
-High-Speed Internet Connection - B. All users must perform a successful test connection with the College of Nursing IT Department.
-The user must schedule the test connection well in advance by calling 313-577-8604. - C. Users must: - 1.
-Abide by all rules set in place by the instructor in the syllabus.
+- 2. High-Speed Internet Connection

+- B. All users may conduct a test connection with the College of Nursing IT Department.
+The user must schedule the test connection well in advance by calling 313-577-8604 and requesting the College of Nursing IT staff.

+C. Users must:

+- 1. Abide by all rules set in place by the instructor in the syllabus.
 For example, if on campus students may not eat during class, distance students cannot do so either. - 2.
 Keep the microphone and computer muted when not talking unless otherwise requested by faculty.
 Small noises tend to be amplified. - 3.
 Set up the computer on a desk or a table in a room with minimal distractions.
 Small children, pets, ringing phones, and other noises are distracting for everyone.
 Behavior should be professional.
 Side conversations are not professional and is disruptive to the class.
 Focus on the class at hand and participate.
 Because of a sound lag common with video conferencing, this may require additional effort. - 4.
-When online with the class, be cognizant of attire and what is reflected.

-- 5. Be aware of lighting issues.
+When online with the class, be cognizant of attire and what is reflected. - 5.
+Be aware of lighting issues.
 Lighting distorts visibility.
 Bright lights shining in one direction can create glare.
 Front lighting is required.
 Window light and lighting behind the student needs to be blocked. - D. If a student violates the policies listed above, the distance connection will be immediately disconnected.